RSP Nutrition Prime-T Testosterone Booster Review

 I never grumbled, I never felt horrifically exhausted.
 Not like I do now.

 This is why I am looking at a bottle of Prime-T from RSP.
-I am hoping it can raise my testosterone levels and in turn my energy.
+I am hoping it can raise my testosterone levels and in turn, raise my energy.

 This does follow the same format of design as the other RSP products which at least emits some sort of corporate family face; this can help instill some trust in a brand.